Hirewand/hirewand4j/README.md

   ```
   HashMap paramMap = new HashMap();

-	UserSingleton user = UserSingleton.get(); // getting instance of User class
+	HWSingleton hw = HWSingleton.get(); // getting instance of HWSingleton class
 	/* ------- Log into Hirewand as user -------*/
-	user.login("your email id","your password");
+	hw.login("your email id","your password");

 	/* ------- Set a callback for all the request to hirewand -------*/
-	user.setCallback("Publically accessible callback url"); // if you have different callback for every resume, callback can be sent in paramMap to call function,
+	hw.setCallback("Publically accessible callback url"); // if you have different callback for every resume, callback can be sent in paramMap to call function,
 															// example paramMap.put("callback","Publically accessible callback url");

 	File file = new File("Path to resume"); // file object of resume